afewell-hh/docs/docs/contribute/docs.md

 # Documentation

+## Prerequisites for Local Preview

+Before previewing or editing documentation, you must have:

+- **Docker** (or compatible container engine) installed and running
+- The [`just`](https://just.systems) command-line tool installed
+- Credentials to access Hedgehog's [GitHub Container Registry (GHCR)](../getting-started/download.md)

+> The `just serve` command runs the documentation site in a Docker container, ensuring your preview matches production and CI/CD.
+The container image is pulled from GHCR, so authentication is required.
+See the [How-to Guide](../how-to/preview-docs-locally.md) for step-by-step setup and troubleshooting.

+## How to Preview Docs Locally

+See the [How-to Guide: Preview Documentation Locally](../how-to/preview-docs-locally.md) for complete instructions and troubleshooting tips.

 ## Getting started

 This documentation is done using [MkDocs](https://www.mkdocs.org) with multiple plugins enabled.
 It's based on the Markdown, you can find basic syntax overview [here](https://www.markdownguide.org/basic-syntax/).